SerenityOS/serenity/Toolchain/Patches/llvm/ReadMe.md

 This commit teaches libc++ about what features are available in our LibC, namely:
-* We do not have locale support, so no-op shims should be used in place of the C locale API.
-* The number of errno constants defined by us is given by the value of the `ELAST` macro.
+* locale support, by providing __locale_dir/support/serenity.h
 * Multithreading is implemented though the pthread library.
 * Use libc++'s builtin character type table instead of the one provided by LibC as there's a lot of extra porting work to convince the rest of locale.cpp to use our character type table properly.

+Co-authored-by: Daniel Bertalan <dani@danielbertalan.dev>

 ## `0006-RISCV-Implement-__init_riscv_feature_bits-for-Sereni.patch`